pdw-git/express-k8s-demo/README.md

 NOT PRODUCTION READY CODE

 This is a simple API server built on Node.js and the Express framework.
-It has been created as an educational tool for use to explore development and deployment patterns.
-This is not production ready code.
+It has been created as an educational tool for use to explore development and deployment patterns. **_This is not production ready code_**.

 To install the application ensure you have npm and nodejs available on the target system.

 Run git clone against this repository to extract the code to a target directory.

-There is a default configuration that is described in the file app_config/configDB_Actions.json.
+There is a default configuration that is described in the file environment/npm/.env.

-Elements of this configuration can be over ridden by setting environment variable.
+Elements of this configuration can be over-ridden by the setting environment variables.
 The following lists those elements that can be altered:

-MANDATORY VARIABLES TO BE SET IN THE SHELL BEFORE TRYING TO DEPLOY OR IN THE DOCKER FILE BEFORE BUILDING
+MANDATORY VARIABLES TO BE SET IN THE SHELL BEFORE TRYING TO DEPLOY OR IN THE DOCKER FILE BEFORE BUILDING A DOCKER CONTAINER OR IN THE KUBERNETES YAML FILE BEFORE DEPLOYING.

->>APP_DIR = root directory for the application
+>>EXP_API_APP_DIR = root directory for the application

->>NODE_ENV_DEPLOYMENT = can be either npm, docker or docker-compose and determines the environment variable file that will used.
+>>EXP_API_ENV_DEPLOYMENT = can be either npm, docker or docker-compose and determines the environment variable file that will used.

-ENVIRONMENT VARIABLES TO BE SET IN THE /environment/deployment/.env file where deployment is one of npm or docker-compose
+ENVIRONMENT VARIABLES TO BE SET IN THE /environment/deployment/.env file where deployment is one of npm, docker, or docker-compose

 A list of example environment variables is provided here.

-PORT=3443 : port to be exposed for the application
+EXP_API_PORT=3000 : port to be exposed for the application

-MONGO_URI=mongodb://mongo: : location of the Mongo db - used for persistance
+EXP_API_MONGO_URI=mongodb://mongo:27017 : location of the Mongo db - used for persistance

-MONGO_PORT=27017 : port of the Mongo db

-MONGO_DB_NAME=EXPRESS_API : Name of the collections for this application
+EXP_API_MONGO_DB_NAME=EXPRESS_API : Name of the collections for this application

-LOGGING_LEVEL=debug : the required logging level for this application [err, warn, info, verbose, debug, silly ]
+EXP_API_LOGGING_LEVEL=debug : the required logging level for this application [err, warn, info, verbose, debug, silly ]

-NODE_ENV_PRODUCTION=no : can be yes or no
+EXP_API_NODE_ENV_PRODUCTION=no : can be yes or no

-HTTPS=yes : can be yes or no
+EXP_API_HTTPS=yes : can be yes or no

-APP_IP=localhost : IP address of the applicaiton
+EXP_API_APP_IP=localhost : IP address of the applicaiton

-INDEX_ROUTE=/ : route of served HTML pages
+EXP_API_INDEX_ROUTE=/ : route of served HTML pages

-API_ROUTE=/api : route of the api
+EXP_API_API_ROUTE=/api : route of the api

-USER_ROUTE=/users : route for users
+EXP_API_USER_ROUTE=/users : route for users

-API_VERSION=1.0.0 : api version string
+EXP_API_API_VERSION=1.0.0 : api version string

-CERT_PROVIDER=SELF_SIGNED : encryption certificate provider
+EXP_API_CERT_PROVIDER=SELF_SIGNED : encryption certificate provider

-KEY_STORE=/bin/keystore/ : certificate key store
+EXP_API_KEY_STORE=/bin/keystore/ : certificate key store

-APP_CERT=cert.pem : certificate
+EXP_API_APP_CERT=cert.pem : certificate

-APP_KEY=key.pem : encryption key
+EXP_API_APP_KEY=key.pem : encryption key

-Environment variables should be set in  a .env file.
+Environment variables should be set in  a .env file, the docker file or in the docker-compose file or the kubernetes yaml deployment file.

 By default encryption is NOT enabled.